nolanderc/wgsl-spec/README.md

 ## Building

-You can update the spec by running
+You can download the most recent spec by running:

 ```
 ./x update-upstream
 ```

-And then to regenerate the bindings:
+And then to regenerate the JSON files:

 ```
 ./x run